Hebbe1234/ExpectAll/commands.md

 ## Table 1
 The results in `EXPERIMENT_FAILOVER_MIP_FINAL_RUN_1_PRECOMP` are the extrapolated data from based on `EXPERIMENT_FAILOVER_MIP_FINAL_RUN_1`.
 The extrapolation is done using `compute_pre_compute_time.py`

+Go to the folder `src/mkplot` and run the following command
 ```bash
 python make_table.py
 ```